-Second, even if some weights are negative, it only presents a problem when the patent applications with negative weights systematically differ in their treatment effects; one may be willing to assume this is not the case.\footnote{\Textcite{heckman2006understanding} call this assumption no ``essential'' treatment effect heterogeneity.
-In terms of the \textcite{roy1951some} selection model, it imposes no ``selection-on-gains.''} More generally, \textcite{dechaisemartin17} points out that if one finds a subset of positively weighted applications that matches the treatment effects of the firms that are defiers on average, these compliers cancel out the negative treatment weights on the defiers, and we can interpret leniency IV as estimating a convex-weighted average of treatment effects for the remaining compliers.
+The second way comes from seeing that even if some weights are negative, it only presents a problem when the patent applications with negative weights systematically differ in their treatment effects.
+One may be willing to assume this is not the case.\footnote{ \Textcite{heckman2006understanding} call this assumption no ``essential'' treatment effect heterogeneity.
+In terms of the \textcite{roy1951some} selection model, it imposes no ``selection-on-gains.''} More generally, \textcite{dechaisemartin17} points out that if one finds a subset of positively weighted applications that matches the treatment effects of the firms that are defiers on average, these compliers cancel out the negative treatment weights on the defiers; we can then interpret the IV as estimating a convex weighted average of treatment effects for the remaining compliers.

-Third, even if the negatively weighted observations differ systematically, this need not bias leniency IV estimates substantively unless there are many firms with non-negligibly negative weights and the systematic differences in treatment effects are very large.
+The third point is that even if the negatively weighted observations differ systematically, this need not bias IV estimates substantively unless there are many firms with non-negligibly negative weights and the systematic differences in treatment effects are very large.
 We never see two patent examiners evaluate the same case, so we cannot directly assess the common ranking assumption.
-But we do actually have some evidence on this in the context of judge assignment, because some court cases are assigned to a panel of judges: \textcite{sigstad_monotonicity_2025} shows that while monotonicity is technically often violated in judicial panels, the ranking disagreements are not severe enough to create substantial bias in leniency IV estimates.
+But we do actually have some evidence in the context of judge assignment, because some court cases are assigned to a panel of judges.
+There \Textcite{sigstad_monotonicity_2025} shows that while monotonicity is technically often violated in judicial panels, the ranking disagreements are not severe enough to create substantial bias in leniency IV estimates.